AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/workspace-folders/manage-folders.md

 # Manage folders

 You can manage folders in Workspace in two ways.
 From within the folder, or from one or more selected folders in the project list.
-Manage folders include renaming, moving or deleting folders.
+Manage folders include options to rename, move or delete folders.

 ## Rename folders